devadvance/terminalcheatsheet/guides/curl-rest-api.md

 While we can open this example URL in our web browser, many REST APIs will not let us do that.
 Let's try using curl instead.

 In your terminal window, type `curl https://jsonplaceholder.typicode.com/todos/1` and press **Enter**.
-You should see a result similar to this:
+You should experience a result similar to this:

 <div class="center guideimages">
   <amp-anim src="/assets/guides/curl-rest-api/curl-get-basic-en.gif" width="665" height="387" alt="Demo of basic curl command" layout="responsive"></amp-anim>